RhoumaAli/tic-tac-toe/README.md

 languge : Puthon
 SOME NOTES :
 *L3 is the code of the game table
-*there are some obscure sentencs in the code like" \nA\u001b[0m "  I use them to give the letter some colores
+*there are some obscure sentencs in the code like" \nA\u001b[0m "  I use them to give the lettres alphabetics some colores